 Heater and Filter

-Betta need temperatures between 75 and 80 degrees, just like any other tropical fish.
-The exception to needing a heater comes when you can be sure the room temperature where you Betta is kept will always be around 75 degrees.
+Bettas need temperatures between 75 and 80 degrees, just like any other tropical fish.
+The exception to needing a heater comes when you can be sure the room temperature where your betta is kept will always be around 75 degrees.
 This is true in many climates during the summer months, but if the temperature dips at night remember that the water temperature will dip as well.